codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### Pricing for Personal Accounts

-When billing is enabled on personal accounts you have 500 free builds minutes on macOS standard VM.
+When billing is enabled on personal accounts you will still have **500 free build minutes** on macOS standard VM.

 Usage on macOS standard VM that exceeds 500 minutes is charged at rate shown below.